martin-olivier/airgorah/README.md

   </a>
 </p>

-This software is a WiFi pentest application that can performs deauth attacks and WPA/WPA2 passwords cracking
+Airgorah is a WiFi auditing software that can performs deauth attacks and WPA passwords recovery

 `⭐ Don't forget to put a star if you like the project!`